survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-In case we were be operating with a back-end we would trigger a query here and capture id from response.
-Now it's enough to just generate an entry and a custom id.
+If we were operating with a back-end, we would trigger a query here and capture the id from the response.
+For now it's enough to just generate an entry and a custom id.

 If you hit the button a few times now, you should see new items.
 It might not be pretty yet, but it works.